dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 cvRouter.addResultReceiver(resultReceiver);
 ```

 You can also write code like this.
-It is the same.
+This achieves the same result.

 ```javascript
 const resultsContainer = document.querySelector("#results");